-We have audited the accompanying financial statements of the business-type activities and the discretely presented component unit, Sussex County Community College Foundation, (the "Foundation") of Sussex County Community College (the "College"), a component unit of the County of Sussex, as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities and the discretely presented component unit, Sussex County Community College Foundation, (the "Foundation") of Sussex County Community College (the "College"), a component unit of the County of Sussex, as of and for the years ended June 30, 2024 and 2023, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of the College and the discretely presented component unit of Sussex County Community College, as of June 30, 2023 and 2022, and the respective changes in financial position and, where applicable, cash flows thereof for the years then ended, in accordance with accounting principles generally accepted in the United States of America.
-The financial statements of the Foundation were not audited in accordance with Government Auditing Standards
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of the College and the Foundation, as of June 30, 2024 and 2023, and the respective changes in financial position and, where applicable, cash flows thereof for the years then ended, in accordance with accounting principles generally accepted in the United States of America.
+The financial statements of the Foundation were not audited in accordance with Government Auditing Standards.